kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 This milestone marks the completion of the externalization process for all cloud providers' integrations from the Kubernetes core ([KEP-2395](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers/README.md)), a process started with Kubernetes v1.26.
 This change helps Kubernetes to get closer to being a truly vendor-neutral platform.

-For further details on the cloud provider integrations, read our [v1.29 Cloud Provider Integrations feature blog](https://kubernetes.io/blog/2023/12/14/cloud-provider-integration-changes/).
+For further details on the cloud provider integrations, read our [v1.29 Cloud Provider Integrations feature blog](/blog/2023/12/14/cloud-provider-integration-changes/).
-For additional context about the in-tree code removal, we invite you to check the ([v1.29 deprecation blog](https://kubernetes.io/blog/2023/11/16/kubernetes-1-29-upcoming-changes/#removal-of-in-tree-integrations-with-cloud-providers-kep-2395-https-kep-k8s-io-2395)).
+For additional context about the in-tree code removal, we invite you to check the ([v1.29 deprecation blog](/blog/2023/11/16/kubernetes-1-29-upcoming-changes/#removal-of-in-tree-integrations-with-cloud-providers-kep-2395-https-kep-k8s-io-2395)).

 The latter blog also contains useful information for users who need to migrate to version v1.29 and later.

-### Removal of Kubelet Flag `--keep-terminated-pod-volumes`
+### Removal of kubelet `--keep-terminated-pod-volumes` command line flag

 The kubelet flag `--keep-terminated-pod-volumes`, which was deprecated in 2017, will be removed as part of the v1.31 release.